-It’s tiring to have employees that need you to tell them every single thing that needs to be done.
-There will always be gaps in things you didn’t think to tell them.
+It’s tiring to have employees that need someone to tell them every single thing that needs to be done.
+There will always be gaps.
 An employee who can see what needs to be done is able to spot problem areas in customer service or experience.
 It means they have a big-picture view that extends past job requirement expectations.

 The second problem in this situation is that employees who rely on being told what to do often don’t take responsibility for the outcome of their work.
 If something goes poorly, they can simply say that they were only doing what they were told.
 They have no ownership in what they do and how they do it.

 An employee who has to have someone over them telling them what to do, no matter how great a worker they are, is not ready for promotion.
-Look for an employee who can spot work that should be done, could be done, or areas where improvement is within their reach.
-When someone solves a problem you didn’t have to ask them to, pay attention.
+Employees who can spot work that should be done, could be done, or areas where improvement is within their reach—noticing those areas and doing something about them, that’s how to get promoted.
+When someone solves a problem no one asked them to, employers pay attention.

 The second part of self-motivation is doing what needs to be done.
 Someone who sees what needs to be done but doesn’t do it is either purposefully lazy or prone to ordering people around.

 In other words, identifying areas of improvement isn’t enough.
-An attitude of being willing to do the work that is necessary.
+An attitude of being willing to do the work is necessary to get promoted.